hexagoncircle/ryan-mulligan-dev/src/blog/scroll-driven-animations.md

 ## Experiment #2: Weather app prototype

-What excites me the most about scroll-driven animations is that it provides us the power to pull off some common native-specific animation techniques directly in CSS.
+What excites me the most about scroll-driven animations is that it provides us the power to pull off some native-specific animation techniques directly in CSS.
 For example: the iOS weather app has been part of my daily ritual for quite some time.
 A lot of the app's animations are perfect for Scroll Progress Timeline!
 Check out my [Weather app prototype](https://codepen.io/hexagoncircle/full/OJrJZqR) on CodePen.

 {% video "/assets/videos/scroll-driven-animations-2" %}